Vint Cerf: Life and career

 Vinton Gray Cerf was born in New Haven, Connecticut, on June 23, 1943, the son of Muriel (née Gray) and Vinton Thruston Cerf.
 His mother was born in Canada and was of British, Irish, and French Canadian descent.
 His paternal ancestors emigrated from Alsace–Lorraine to Kentucky.
 Cerf attended Van Nuys High School with Steve Crocker and Jon Postel.
 While in high school, Cerf worked at Rocketdyne on the Apollo program for six months and helped write statistical analysis software for the non-destructive tests of the F-1 engines.

 Cerf received a Bachelor of Science degree in mathematics from Stanford University.
 After college, Cerf worked at IBM as a systems engineer supporting QUIKTRAN for two years.

 Cerf and his wife Sigrid both have hearing deficiencies; they met at a hearing aid agent's practice in the 1960s, leading him to advocate for accessibility.
-They later joined a Methodist church and had two sons, David and Bennett.
+They had two sons, David and Bennett.

 He left IBM to attend graduate school at the University of California, Los Angeles, where he earned his M.S. degree in 1970 and his PhD in 1972.
 Cerf studied under Professor Gerald Estrin and worked in Professor Leonard Kleinrock's data packet networking group that connected the first two nodes of the ARPANET, the first node on the Internet, and "contributed to a host-to-host protocol" for the ARPANET.

 While at UCLA, Cerf met Bob Kahn, who was working on the ARPANET system architecture.
 Cerf chaired the International Network Working Group.
 He wrote the first TCP with Yogen Dalal and Carl Sunshine, called Specification of Internet Transmission Control Program, published in December 1974.

 Cerf worked as assistant professor at Stanford University from 1972 to 1976 where he conducted research on packet network interconnection protocols and co-designed the DoD TCP/IP protocol suite with Kahn.